DysonSphere-Research/Machine-learning-approach-to-Dyson-sphere-detection/IsolationForest/README.md

 Isolation Forest models for Dyson Sphere candidate detection.
 It supports two training regimes (Dyson-centric and Normal-centric) and a **weighted fusion** of their rankings into a single, unified list.

-The code was developed in the context of:

-> M. De Carolis, *Dyson Sphere detection with Machine Learning* (preprint / under review).

-Please cite both this repository and the above article if you use the code.

 ---